mazwat/mazwat.github.io/data-structures-lm.md

 The **best case** for finding the data is **1 iteration** The **worst case** is a **100 iterations**

-Big ‘O’ is based on worse case scenario
+Big ‘O’ is always based on worse case scenario.

-100 records would take 100 iterations

-N records would take N iterations
+Therefore **100 records** would take **100 iterations** N records would take N iterations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzc0OTAxMjQsLTEyNTQ3NzExOCwtNz
+eyJoaXN0b3J5IjpbLTE2MDc0NjEyMDYsLTEyNTQ3NzExOCwtNz
 M0NzU4NjI5LC0zMTU3NzAzMDAsMTc0NzE1MjEzNCw1ODkwMzcy
 OThdfQ==
 -->